beejjorgensen/bguunix/src/bguunix_part_020_background.md

 ## Distributions

-One final note on terminology for those thinking of installing their own Unix-like on their computers: _distributions_.
+One final optional note on terminology for those thinking of installing their own Unix-like on their computers: _distributions_.
 A distribution is a collection of software that a person or team has put together around a particular OS core.
 Yeah, that's vague.

 For example, a group of people who like Linux and want it to be more user-friendly might take a Linux _kernel_ (the core piece of the OS) and